garybrowngeo/Facial-Rec-GUI/README.md

 You will need to follow Compreface's instructions to set-up your instance (https://github.com/exadel-inc/CompreFace) and get your api-key from your instance.

+Use pip install -r requirements.txt to ensure you have all your dependencies set up in your Python environment

 Run set_env.py to setup your environment variables i.e. Domain (Default: http://localhost), Port (Default: 8000) and API Key.
 These must match the Compreface instance you are running.

+Run FacialRec2.py to start the GUI